Alihaider0315/ACF-Star-Rating-Plugin/README.md

 ## Need this tweaking?

-Drop me an email hello@kevinruscoe.me and we'll sort something out.
+Drop me an email ah712200@gmail.com and we'll sort something out.